Álvaro Uribe: Early life and education

 Álvaro Uribe was born in Medellín, the oldest of five children.
-His father, Alberto Uribe, was a landowner.
+His father, Alberto Uribe Sierra, was a landowner.
 When he was 10, his family left their Salgar ranch and moved to Medellín.
 He graduated in 1970 from the Instituto Jorge Robledo, after being expelled from the Medellín Benedictine School for arguing with the Benedictine monks.

 Uribe studied law at the University of Antioquia and graduated in 1977.
-His father was killed by a guerrilla group during a 1983 kidnapping attempt.
+His father was killed by a guerrilla group during kidnapping attempt in 1983.
 After his father's death, Uribe focused on his political career and became a member of the Colombian Liberal Party.
 Uribe was appointed mayor of Medellín by Antioquia governor Álvaro Villegas in 1982, although he only held the post for five months as he resigned for reasons that remain controversial.
 According to Villegas, then President Belisario Betancur pressured the governor to ask for his resignation because he claimed that Uribe had links to the Medellín Cartel.

 28th President of Harvard University Drew Gilpin Faust and Michael Shinagel are seen here with Álvaro Uribe at Harvard University Extension School Centennial Convocation in 2009.

 In 1993, he attended Harvard University, receiving a Certificate of Special Studies in Administration and Management from Harvard Extension School and a Certificate in Negotiation and Dispute Resolution from Harvard Law School.
 Between 1998 and 1999, after having completed his term in office as the governor of Antioquia, he studied at St Antony's College, Oxford, England, on a Chevening-Simón Bolívar scholarship and was appointed Senior Associate Member at St Antony's College.

 Uribe married Lina María Moreno Mejía in 1979.
 They have two sons, Tomás and Jerónimo.